David E. Lilienthal: Lilienthal and the Tennessee Valley Authority

 The TVA was established by Franklin D. Roosevelt in 1933 for flood control and locally controlled hydroelectric power on the Tennessee River.
 It was a massive project controlled by a public corporation designed to modernize the rural, Southern communities within the Tennessee Valley.
 The TVA also established extensive education programs, and a library service that distributed books in the many rural hamlets that lacked a library.
 The TVA was locally and nationally controversial.
 On the national scale, opponents led by Wendell Willkie said the TVA was a form of state socialism, and the other utility companies it competed against were also against the project.
 Local people were both apprehensive but also hopeful about the changes the TVA would bring.

 In his role as one of the TVA directors, Lilienthal was skilled at administration and at creating supporters for the project.

 In part due to his experience at the TVA, Lilienthal was often sent abroad to work on water development projects.
 Lyndon Johnson dispatched him to the Mekong River to oversee development of a project there.
 He was also sent to India and Pakistan to report on the dispute between the two nations, for Collier's magazine.
 He thought that the Kashmir dispute was intractable, but there were other areas of mutual concern of the two nations were agreement could be found - such as the allotment of the water of the Indus River.
 He reported this idea to the World Bank, and its president, Eugene R. Black, agreed with the assessment.
-This led to the Indus Water Treaty, which to this day governs water allocation between India and Pakistan.
+This led to the Indus Water Treaty, which continued to govern water allocation between India and Pakistan, till it was officially suspended and placed in abeyance by India on April 23, 2025.